top of page

 Understanding the “I” in DIRFloortime: Individual Differences

 In DIRFloortime® each letter represents an essential part of supporting a child’s development: D stands for Developmental capacities , I stands for Individual differences , and R stands for Relationship .
 Today, we are focusing on the “I” Individual Differences and why noticing them is key to helping children grow and thrive.
-What Are Individual Differences?
-Every child experiences and processes the world in their own unique way.
-No two children experience the world in ex
+Understanding Individual Differences Every child experiences and processes the world in their own unique way.
+No two children experience the world i

 Jennifer Deady